jas88/RDMP/NoteForNewDevelopers.md

 ## Release Process
 RDMP releases are performed by GitHub Actions CI server.
 The logic for this is in [build.yml](./.github/workflows/build.yml).

-To perform a release merge all branches into `develop` then perform the following:
+To perform a release merge all branches into `main` then perform the following:

 - Update [Changelog](./CHANGELOG.md)
   - Add a header with the version number and date e.g. `## [7.0.21] - 2022-09-26`